ms-iot/content/en-US/win10/samples/IotDefaultApp.md

 ####Set up

 Upon first boot, you will be taken through a quick set up experience.
 Set the language and connect to Wi-Fi.
-If you don’t have a USB Wi-Fi adapter, you can always connect later.
+If you don't have a USB Wi-Fi adapter, you can always connect later.

 ![DefaultApp setup on Windows 10 IoT Core]({{site.baseurl}}/images/iotcoredefaultapp/DefaultApp_oobe.png)